fissionjs/fission/README.md

 #### Collection View
-collectionView gets an array of @items - the collections' models rendered into their *itemView*
+collectionView gets an array of this.items - the collections' models rendered into their *itemView*

 ```js